-Penn# 0150 INTRODUCTION TO THREE-DIMENSIONAL ART Semesters: 1 Credit: 1 Grade Level: 9-12 Weight: 4.0 DOE# 4002 Course Description:
+Penn# 0150 INTRODUCTION TO THREE-DIMENSIONAL ART (Course for all Visual Arts Pathways with 0149.)
+Semesters: 1 Credit: 1 Grade Level: 9-12 Weight: 4.0 DOE# 4002 Course Description:

 Students who have previously received credit in ceramics or sculpture can not take this course.
 This course is not intended for students with previous credit in ceramics or sculpture.
 Introduction to 3-Dimensional Art is the next phase of the introductory course intended to provide students with the basic skills and techniques in sculpture and ceramics.
 Clay, plaster, cardboard, textiles, and other 3-dimensional materials may be explored.
 Through these art experiences, young adult artists will find gratification in creating three-dimensional works of art.
 Our goal is one in which students gain an appreciation for the arts, and learn how the arts can be integrated into other areas of study.